allegroai/clearml-docs/docs/guides/reporting/using_artifacts.md

 script demonstrates uploading a data file to a task as an artifact and then accessing and utilizing the artifact in a different task.

 When the script runs it creates two tasks, `create artifact` and `use artifact from other task`, both of which are associated with the `examples` project.
-The first task creates and uploads the artifact and the second task accesses the first task’s artifact and utilizes it.
+The first task creates and uploads the artifact, and the second task accesses the first task’s artifact and utilizes it.

 ## Task 1: Uploading an Artifact